cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

   - cmake
 ---

+When working on large monolithic codebases containing multiple related projects, how can you use Docker to build and deploy during development?
-This post demonstrates how to use Docker to incrementally build and deploy multiple artifacts from a large monolithic codebase during development.
-The solution described below avoids code duplication, reduces image size, and speeds up builds by reusing intermediate build artifacts from a previous Docker run.

-The technique is useful for developers who need to run frequent integration tests on their work in progress.
+This post shows how you can use Docker to build large monorepos incrementally, reusing intermediate artifacts from previous builds, even beyond the Docker build cache.
+The solution it describes avoids code duplication, reduces image size, and speeds up builds dramatically.
+If you're a developer who needs to run frequent integration tests on your work in progress, then this technique is for you.

 Sample code is available in a [GitHub repository](https://github.com/cjolowicz/docker-incremental-build-example).
 Each section in the post corresponds to a commit in the GitHub repository, linked to at the top of the section.